delta-io/delta-sharing/README.md

 ### CDF
 Starting from release 0.5.0, querying [Change Data Feed](https://docs.databricks.com/delta/delta-change-data-feed.html) is supported with delta sharing.
-Once the provider turn on CDF on the original delta table and share it through delta sharing.
-Once CDF is shared, the recipient can query
-CDF of a delta sharing table similar to CDF of a delta table.
+Once the provider turns on CDF on the original delta table and share it through delta sharing, the recipient can query CDF of a delta sharing table similar to CDF of a delta table.
 ```scala
 val tablePath = "<profile-file-path>#<share-name>.<schema-name>.<table-name>"